chrishah/phylogenomics_intro_vertebrata/README.md

 We have a script to produce a matrix of presence/absence of BUSCO genes across multiple species.
 Let's try it out.
 In this tutorial we'll be using Docker containers through Singularity.

+***ATTENTION***
+> For all the commands that follow, there are two versions - 1) Singularity will make use of a local copy of the Docker image that may be provided to you if you're doing this as part of a course.
+2) Instead of a local image, Singularity will query Dockerhub and download the image from the cloud.
+This is very convenient, but might in some instances take a bit of time.
+If you are doing this exercise as part of a course and the local images are provided for you we recommend to use this version.
+__Please wait here to get instructions.__

 ```bash
 (user@host)-$ singularity exec docker://reslp/biopython_plus:1.77 \
               bin/extract_busco_table.py \